Below 200% Poverty Level

 Black and American Indian/Alaska Native people are more than twice as likely to live in or near poverty than the King County average.

-Race: American Indian/Alaska Native (41.1%), Black/African American (38.6%), Hispanic/Latinx (31.1%), and Native Hawaiian and Pacific Islander (30.7%) people were more likely to have an income less than 200% of the federal poverty level compared to the King County average, suggesting these groups disproportionately experience income inequality.
+• Race: American Indian/Alaska Native (43.3%), Black (37.9%), Native Hawaiian and Pacific Islander (34.5%) and Hispanic/Latinx (31.2%) residents were more likely to have an income less than 200% of the federal poverty level compared to white (13.0%) and Asian residents (14.2%), suggesting these groups disproportionately experience income inequality.
+However, note that the “Asian” race category represents an aggregate of the many Asian ethnicities.
+This aggregation is a limitation, as it may mask important differences in household income among Asian subgroups.

-Region and city/neighborhood: People residing in South King County had the highest rate of having a household income of less than 200% of the federal poverty level (22.6%) compared to all other regions.
+• Region and city/neighborhood: People residing in South King County had the highest rate of having a household income of less than 200% of the federal poverty level (22.6%) compared to all other regions.
 People residing in East King County had the lowest rate of being in or near poverty (10.6%).
-Among cities and neighborhoods, Seattle – University District (54.3%) and West Kent (38.3%) experienced the highest rates of people in households with an income less than 200% of the federal poverty level, while Sammamish had the lowest rate (6.0%).
+Among cities and neighborhoods, Seattle – University District (52.8%), Federal Way – North Corridor (41.8%), and North Highline and White Center (38.4%) experienced the highest rates of people in households with an income less than 200% of the federal poverty level, while Snoqualmie and North Bend (5.05) and Sammamish (6.2%) had the lowest rates.

-Trends: The proportion of King County residents with incomes below 200% of the federal poverty level decreased from 2013 to 2019, then increased from 2019 to 2021.
-Overall, Washington State experienced a collective decrease from 2013 to 2022.
+• Trends: The proportion of King County residents with incomes below 200% of the federal poverty level decreased from 2013 to 2019, then increased from 2019 to 2021 and has remained flat from 2021 to 2023.
+Overall, Washington State experienced a collective decreasing trend since 2014.

 Notes & Sources